galetaire/spahousing/pages/posts/six.md

 The model groups together the six variables that I consider essential in order to understand the housing market: price, volume, inflation, credit, demographics and employment.
 All the variables are represented in percentages.
 A couple of interpretations from the chart:

-- **Observation A**: We can see how inflation has been on a decreasing trend.
+- **Observation A**: Inflation has been on a decreasing trend from 1986 to 2020.
-- **Observation B**: We can see how between 2001 and 2008, the population increased a lot, due to an immigration wave.
+- **Observation B**: Between 2001 and 2008, the population increased a lot due to an immigration wave.
-- **Observation C**: We can observe that when unemployment increases, the evolution of the price of housing tends to be negative.
+- **Observation C**: When unemployment increases, the price of housing tends to be negative.
-- **Observation D**: Between 1986 and 1990 the rise in house prices was dominated by high inflation.
-We know this because the price bar is completely black, this means nominal price is overlapping completely the real price.
+- **Observation D**: The black bar, nominal price, informs us of the price movement in nominal terms.
+For example, between 1986 and 1990 the rise in house prices was vey high, due to high inflation.
 - **Observation E**: The orange bar, real price, informs us of the de/revaluation of housing.
 For example, in 2012, there was a strong devaluation, and in 2017 a strong revaluation.

 # Data sources